noahcampbell/webscale-yum-and-rpm/03-rpm-for-system-engineers.md

 For brevity I condensed the output above into what is basically the executables, a configuration file, and the support files around documentation.
 Most importantly, there is a database that lives in /var/lib/rpm and stores all the metadata about the system as it is currently installed.

-Let me repeat, it is a database that contains all the metadata about what is currently installed on this particular host.
-I think this is worth saying twice because there are a number of current systems out there that attempt to duplicate this information, inaccurately, when the absolute source of truth is installed, and queryable from a login shell.
+Let me call attention to the last point: it is a database that contains all the metadata about what is currently installed on this particular host.
+I think this is worth saying twice because there are a number of solutions out there that attempt to duplicate this information, inaccurately, when the absolute source of truth is installed, and queryable from a login shell. ???
+Excample?
+Am I thinking of puppet here?

 The kind of information that is available can be queried through the rpm -q interface.
 What I'll show below is the type of information most interesting for a system engineer.